 Chicken or poultry is one of the most popular meats in the world and is best known for its high protein content.
 We all love chicken breast in our salad, chicken soup when we are sick, chicken stew for lunch, I love chicken gyro with tzatziki, tomatoes, onions and lettuce wrapped in a pita.
 If you are looking for a great source of lean and low fat protein, chicken’s got it!

 A 4 ounce serving provides about 35 grams of protein which is more then enough protein intake for one day!
 Check out my eBook to learn more about how much protein are bodies really need.
 All of the B vitamins are also present in chicken meat (B1, B2, B3, B5, B6, B12) as well as plenty of sulfur-containing amino acids and branched chain amino acids which are important support for your heart and skeletal muscles.

 For gout sufferers chicken has many health benefits, since it is packed with protein, it helps fight against bone loss in patients osteoporosis, arthritis and yes even us gout sufferers!
-Poultry also helps your heart health since many gout sufferers go on to suffer from heart disease later in life, there is an amino acid in chicken called homocysteine that if are high in the body can cause cardiovascular disease.
-By eating chicken, it helps suppress and control homocysteine levels in the body.
+Poultry may also help your heart health since many gout sufferers go on to suffer from heart disease later in life, there is an amino acid in chicken called homocysteine that if are high in the body may cause cardiovascular disease.
+By eating chicken, it may help suppress and control homocysteine levels in the body.

 But Chicken is High in Purines!